France: ex-President Sarkozy found guilty of campaign fraud | DW | 30.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Sarkozy has received a jail sentence for spending almost double the legal limit on his unsucessful 2012 campaign, but will appeal the ruling and is unlikely to spend time in prison.
+Sarkozy has received a jail sentence for spending almost double the legal limit on his unsucessful 2012 campaign.
+He will appeal the ruling and is unlikely to spend time in prison.

 A judge in France found ex-President Nicolas Sarkozy guilty of fraud on Thursday.

-He was sentenced to one year's imprisonment, however, he is allowed to serve that time under house arrest under electronic surveillance.
+He was sentenced to one year imprisonment; however, he is allowed to serve that time under house arrest with electronic surveillance.

 Sarkozy did not show up to court to hear the verdict.

-In an attempt to ensure a level playing field, candidates are only allowed to spend €22.5 million ($26.1 million) on their presidential campaigns.
+In an attempt to ensure a level playing field for election campaigns, candidates are only allowed to spend €22.5 million ($26.1 million) on a presidential campaign.

-Prosecutors said Sarkozy spent nearly €43 million, the excess of which was then disguised through a series of fictious invoices by his then-party UMP.
+Prosecutors said Sarkozy spent nearly €43 million, the excess of which was then disguised through a series of fictitious invoices by his then-party UMP.

 The court ruled that Sarkozy "knew" the legal limit and "voluntarily" turned a blind eye to the mounting expenses.